kdhht2334/Solution_of_Hacking_book/README.md

-# Solution_of_Hacking_book
+# 🌏 Solution of Hacking book

-A comprehensive solution and source code of "HACKING: The art of exploitation (2nd edition)"
+The objective of this repository is to share ethical hacking knowledge in this book. [[book]](https://www.amazon.com/Hacking-Art-Exploitation-Jon-Erickson/dp/1593271441)